 - Craft hat – A name for hats with a low value that can be used in crafting (2 hats becomes 1 new) Value of craft hat can be found here

 I’m always open for suggestions on things that I should add to the guide or things you think I should correct.
 Leave a comment below with your suggestion, critic or let e know if the guide have helped you in any way.

-Want to read up more? (additional resources & guides)
+Want to read up more?
+(Other Resources & Guides)

 - TF2 wiki – Community trading tips